oomek/attractplus/Layouts.md

 fe.add_clone( img )
 ```

-Clone an image, artwork or surface object and add the clone to the back of Attract-Mode's draw list.
+Clone an image, artwork or surface object and add the clone to the back of the draw list.
 The texture pixel data of the original and clone is shared as a result.

 **Parameters**